Arctomecon humilis

 Arctomecon humilis is an endangered flowering plant species in the family Papaveraceae.
 It is endemic to the Dixie Corridor in southwest Utah.
 A. humilis grows in a very harsh desert environment, requiring a specific soil type.
-The plant's common name is dwarf bear-poppy, which is indicative of the plant's jagged, three “clawed” leaves.
-The poppy is a perennial plant, meaning it blooms annually.
+The plant's common name is dwarf bear-poppy, which is indicative of the plant's jagged, three-"clawed" leaves.
+The poppy is a perennial plant, blooming annually.
 The dwarf bear-poppy is protected under the Endangered Species Act as of 1979.
 The plant is threatened by urban development, off-road vehicle use, and mining.
 Although hard to estimate, its population has diminished significantly over the years.
 There are several plans to protect the poppy, including making the land it occurs on a protected area.

 Description

 The sage-green leaves of the dwarf bear-poppy are covered in small, soft hairs.
 At the tip of each leaf there are three ridges, which can either be rounded or pointed.
 Each ridge has a larger, sharper hair that sticks out.
 The ridges are smaller and more rounded than those higher up the stem.
 The plant gets its name from the resemblance the leaves have to a bear paw.
 The stems of the plant are a light yellow-green color.
 The stems grow between 2 and 9 cm tall and lift the flowers above the leaves of the plant.

 Dwarf bear-poppy plants form in individual clusters.
-These clusters, which include the stems and flowers, can grow up to 25.4 cm in height.
+These clusters, which include the stems and flowers, can grow up to 10 in in height.
 Each cluster can produce around 20-30 flowers, while the largest plants can produce up to 400 flowers.
 The flowers often cover the entire top of the plant.
 Each flower of the dwarf bear-poppy consists of four circular, white petals that surround the yellow stamens and green pistil in the center.
 Flower buds may be seen drooping while waiting to bloom.

-Life History
+Life history

 The dwarf bear-poppy is a perennial flower.
 This means that the poppy lives longer than two years.
 The life cycle of these plants is separated into four main growing seasons.
 The poppy produces flowers for the first time in April and May during its second growing season.
 At this stage, a quarter of dwarf bear-poppies can produce 1-4 flowers per plant.
 In the third season, under a third of the plants have blossomed and produced 23 flowers per plant on average.
 By the fourth growing season, almost all plants have produced around 34 flowers.
 Seeds can be produced between the second and fourth growing seasons during periods of high rainfall.
 The dwarf bear-poppy has a short lifespan and rarely lives over ten years.